-Not only should the bar cart be pretty and festive…it has to be practical!
+Not only should your Thanksgiving bar cart be pretty and festive…it has to be practical!

-When I picture Thanksgiving at my house, I always envision whipping up some kind of Thanksgiving themed signature cocktail.
-Well, I haven’t come up with one yet but I’m thinking about it.
+When I picture the perfect Thanksgiving at my house, I always envision whipping up some kind of Thanksgiving themed signature cocktail.
+Well, I haven’t come up with one yet but I’m thinking about it!
 Most of my family will probably just want wine anyway…